TattlingJam4231/weapon-rebalances/README.md

        - rate of fire increased from 75 to 95

    - Tier 1
+     - damage falloff
+       - starts at 20 meters
+       - ends at 25 meters
+       - at maximum falloff damage is increased to 135%

      - Lebensauger
        - ammo pickup decreased from 2.7/4.05 to 2/3
        - damage increased from 160 to 198